I've been an online writer for over eight years. My articles often focus on pet ownership and my travels through

 Here is a list of one hundred of the smartest dog breeds in descending order, with the smartest breed at the end.

 100. Afghan Hound: This breed has a unique appearance, with silky, flowing hair and a runway-model build.
-While beautiful, the Afghan Hound can be hard to train because hounds have a reputation of being stubborn and fiercely independent.
+While beautiful, the Afghan Hound can be hard to train because hounds have a reputation for being stubborn and fiercely independent.